How to Calculate Load Test Target Numbers

 4. Select a product

-For now, we’ll just assume that each request has an average response time of 1 second, which means the complete browsing scenario would take 4 sec.
+For now, we’ll assume that each request has an average response time of 1 second, meaning the complete browsing scenario would take 4 seconds.

-Now, the majority of users aren’t that fast which is why usually think times are included.
+Now, the majority of users aren’t that fast, which is why think times are usually included.
 The average think time currently amounts to something between 10–20 seconds.
-It used to be 40 seconds but today’s users are more experienced.
-Also user guidance has been improved so navigating a website is much easier.
+It used to be 40 seconds, but today’s users are more experienced.
+Also, user guidance has improved, so navigating a website is much easier.
 Let’s assume a think time of 15 seconds for our example.
-So the overall duration of the scenario is 4 * 1 sec + 3 * 15 sec = 49 seconds.
+So, the overall duration of the scenario is 4 * 1 sec + 3 * 15 sec = 49 seconds.

 This means a single user can perform this scenario 73.5 times per hour (3,600 seconds / 49 seconds per visit).
 If we want the scenario to be performed 3,400 times per hour, we’d need 47 users (3,400 / 73.5).
 Easy, right?

-Because the server response time is most likely not constant, the number of users that XLT should use should be higher.
-It will automatically only use as many as it needs.
-But because a user requires resources, you cannot simply use a large random number but should more carefully select one.
+Because server response time is most likely not constant, the number of users XLT should use should be higher.
+It will automatically use only as many as it needs.
+However, because a user requires resources, you cannot simply use a large random number but should select one more carefully.
 Be generous but not wasteful.

 Things to keep in mind (FAQ)

-These results are based on a lot of assumptions, which means they are not necessarily correct.
+These results are based on many assumptions, which means they are not necessarily correct.

 How do I know if the think times are correct?

-For your real world application, it’s a bit of work to determine your the correct think times.
+For your real-world application, it’s a bit of work to determine the correct think times.
 For most testing, rough estimates are good enough.
 There are only a few cases where think times play a larger role.
-For the load test you can set the think time in your test properties.
-Make sure the think times are random enough and not fixed up too much.
+For the load test, you can set the think time in your test properties.
+Ensure the think times are random enough and not overly fixed.

 What if the response time gets longer than you expect?

-The user numbers you define are just an upper limit to prevent system overload, so we recommend to use a safety factor.
+The user numbers you define are just an upper limit to prevent system overload, so we recommend using a safety factor.
 If you multiply the numbers by two, you’re probably on the safe side.
-XLT will probably not use as many concurrent users as the number actually needed is driven by the arrival rate and server feedback.
-Anyway we recommend to always check your test runs to see if the desired arrival rate was achieved or if the user numbers need to be adjusted.
+XLT will probably not use as many concurrent users, as the number actually needed is driven by the arrival rate and server feedback.
+Anyway, we recommend always checking your test runs to see if the desired arrival rate was achieved or if the user numbers need adjustment.

 What if the exact number of page views is unknown?

-Depending on the design of your test suite, you might have a fixed flow and hence fixed interaction count or you have a random flow.
-We recommend to determine the average scenario runtime by executing a dry run before your actual load test.
-A dry run is a very low load test execution meant to verify scripts and setup.
+Depending on your test suite’s design, you might have a fixed flow and hence a fixed interaction count, or you might have a random flow.
+We recommend determining the average scenario runtime by executing a dry run before your actual load test.
+A dry run is a very low-load test execution meant to verify scripts and setup.
 Use the length of each transaction/scenario to verify the set user number.

-As an example, it might take on average a minute to place an order.
-The range of runtimes might be 30 seconds to 90 seconds.
-This helps you to estimate that one test user can execute about 60 transactions (scenario executions) per hour.
+For example, it might take, on average, a minute to place an order.
+The range of runtimes might be 30 to 90 seconds.
+This helps you estimate that one test user can execute about 60 transactions (scenario executions) per hour.

 Why do I even need to use all these runtimes in my calculation?

-We mentioned above that without a temporal dimension, the user number is pretty useless.
-When we just set the think times of our scenario to 0, a single user could perform the TBrowse scenario 900 times per hour (3,600 seconds / 4 seconds per visit).
+We mentioned above that without a temporal dimension, the user number is quite useless.
+If we set the think times of our scenario to 0, a single user could perform the TBrowse scenario 900 times per hour (3,600 seconds / 4 seconds per visit).
 In this case, four users would be sufficient to run 3,400 visits per hour.

-The created traffic is not identical to a run with think times despite the same target KPIs (visits, page views, orders).
-Parallelism and the unpredictability of both testing and reality comes into play.
-Concurrent users can potentially fire a request at the same time and it makes a difference whether your system should handle 4, or 47 (or 4,700) requests at the same time.
-Only by knowing the test cases and additional numbers such as visits and page views per time unit can you a) define a number of concurrent users and b) check each number by means of calculation against the other numbers.
+The created traffic is not identical to a run with think times, despite the same target KPIs (visits, page views, orders).
+Parallelism and the unpredictability of both testing and reality come into play.
+Concurrent users can potentially fire a request simultaneously, and it makes a difference whether your system should handle 4, 47, or 4,700 requests at the same time.
+Only by knowing the test cases and additional numbers, such as visits and page views per time unit, can you: a) define a number of concurrent users, and b) check each number by calculation against the other numbers.

 Summary

-The concurrent users count alone does not define any business metrics such as page views, visits, or orders.
-The sentence: “The system should be able to handle 5,000 concurrent users.” is not sufficient input to design a load test profile.
+The concurrent user count alone does not define business metrics such as page views, visits, or orders.
+The sentence, “The system should be able to handle 5,000 concurrent users,” is insufficient input to design a load test profile.
 Concurrent users are the result of a test profile design, not the starting point.

 Complete Configuration

-So now that we have the number of users, we can complete our load configuration.
-Keep in mind that you might want to bump the user numbers higher than your calculated count to account for varying response times.
+So, now that we have the number of users, we can complete our load configuration.
+Keep in mind that you might want to increase the user numbers beyond your calculated count to account for varying response times.

 ## Test case configuration